YogeshRajgure/Quizify/README.md

 This project is a Flask web application that allows users to upload documents and generate multiple-choice questions based on the content of those documents using a language model.

+You will need to have credentials.json file as shown below
 ## Project Structure

 ```